Saturday, December 15, 2007

 Advantages: Increasing competition from tech upstarts like Vonage and anxious traditionalists like Verizon has led to insanely low prices for VoIP (voice over Internet protocol) service (as low as 20 per month).
 Competition has also led to a development of additional new Web features, many of which have spread to most carriers.

-911 service, and the thing won't work in a blackout.
+The downside of VoIP is that it's not real phone service.
+You may pay fewer taxes, but you don't automatically get, say, 911 service, and the thing won't work in a blackout.
 Reliability also is not always up to land-line snuff.
 Sometimes there's no dial tone, your outgoing calls don't go through, or the other party can't hear you.

 To find out if VoIP is really mature enough to replace your land line, there is a rating below given, which is based on series of tests on seven internet phone services.